maarten-pennings/Cetus3D/analysis/readme.md

 The conclusion would be that for this cube, a raft has a mass of 4.7 grams.

-Note (1): The case of Infill set ot No Bot/Top, is probably special: there is no bottom in the cube, so the raft can be simpler.
+Note (1): The case of Infill set to No Bot/Top, is probably special: there is no bottom in the cube, so the raft can be simpler.

 Note (2): I can not explain this outlier of 5.6 grams.